Watts-Lab/deliberation-assets/projects/css_lab/dialogue_levers/pilot_2/arms/prep_addressing_stereotypes/pre_B.md

 ## What you’ll do

-Before joining the call, take a few minutes to reflect on how people who share your view on this issue are sometimes stereotyped or misunderstood.
+Before joining the call, take a few minutes to reflect on common assumptions people make about those who share your view, especially ones that feel oversimplified or exaggerated.

-- What’s a common stereotype or misconception you’ve heard about people who hold your view?
+- What’s a common misunderstanding about people who hold your view?
-- Does any part of it seem exaggerated, incomplete, or oversimplified?
-- What do you wish someone understood about you—your values, intentions, or how you approach this issue—when they hear that stereotype?
+- What do you wish someone who made that assumption understood about you—your values, intentions, or how you approach this issue?

 Please **write your thoughts** in the box below.

-## Why this helps
+## Why we’re asking you to do this

-Reflecting on stereotypes you’ve encountered can help you enter the conversation with a clearer sense of what others sometimes get wrong about your perspective.

-This can make it easier to explain who you are more fully—and to approach your partner with the same openness.
+Reflecting on common assumptions helps surface misunderstandings that may come up in the conversation.

+Sharing these reflections gives you a chance to describe how you think about this issue, rather than being seen only through a general label or category.

 ## What to expect